Please be sure to read the application policies to the right before you submit your application materials.

-The Council is currently accepting applications for Summer 2014.
-Applications are no longer being accepted for Spring 2014.
+The Council is currently accepting applications for Fall 2014.
+Applications are no longer being accepted for Summer 2014.

 To apply, please send a cover letter, resumé, and brief writing sample to Careers.
 You will not be considered unless you include all three.